pimentel/atom-r-exec/README.md

 ## Notes

 It is currently Mac-only because these things are easy to do with AppleScript.
 Any help on the Windows or Linux side would be great.

-In the RStudio Server case, the solution is pretty clunky - the code is sent to the clipboard and then a paste command is sent to Safari.
-But it works.

 ## TODO